Best Gay Bars & Clubs in Phoenix (2026)

 How Do I Get Around Between Bars?

 The Melrose District is fully walkable — you can hit every bar on the 7th Avenue strip on foot.
-For venues outside the strip (The Cash in Scottsdale, Nu Towne Saloon, Anvil), rideshare is the move.
+For venues outside the strip (The Cash and Karamba on McDowell Road, Kobalt on Central, Nu Towne Saloon, Anvil), rideshare is the move.
 Uber and Lyft are widely available and affordable in Phoenix.
 There's no subway system, and the Valley Metro Light Rail doesn't directly serve the Melrose District, so car or rideshare is the default for anything beyond the strip.

 Pro Tip